akmalfaditya/Bootcamp/Practice/C# Language Basics/Numeric Types/README.md

 # Numeric Types in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the mathematical foundation of C#!
 Understanding numeric types is crucial for any application that deals with calculations, measurements, financial data, or scientific computations.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: